iamalittleforest/11-note-taker/README.md

 * Heroku

 ## Description
-This application can be used to write and save notes.
+An application that can be used to write and save notes.

 ## Screenshot
 <img src="assets/images/README-screenshot.png" alt="screenshot">